spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/delete-workspace.md

 ---
-sidebar_label: Delete Workspace"
+sidebar_label: Delete Workspace
-title: Delete Workspace"
+title: Delete Workspace
 description: "Learn how to restrict certain images from being used by your workspace"
 hide_table_of_contents: false
 sidebar_custom_props: